 - Complete a brief summary of the support provided after each home visit.

 - To email a report to the Voluntary Services Co-ordinator promptly after each visit.

 - To attend six monthly Support and Information meetings for Companions.

 Please note this role requires an enhanced DBS clearance and OUH Health Check.
 Successful candidates must agree to abide by Sobell House and Katharine House policies and procedures, code of practice and sign a volunteer agreement.
 Full training and induction will be provided.
 Sobell Companions must not provide nursing or medical care, such as administering drugs or changing dressings, counselling, or medical advice.

-To apply for this role, or to find out more, please get in touch with our voluntary services department:
+To apply for this role, or to find out more, please get in touch with our voluntary services team: